-History of Osmanthus Flowers
+History of Osmanthus Trees

-The rise to floral fame of the Osmanthus dates back to the 18th century.
-During this time, the flowers were first introduced to Europe from across the seas from Southeast Asia.
-It is then defined as an evergreen shrub or tree with bisexual flowers closely resembling Hollies.
-These flowering plants are commonly cultivated for their edible fruits and leaves.
+The rise to floral fame of the osmanthus dates back to the 18th century.
+During this time, the flowers were first introduced to Europe from across the seas from Southeast Asia by French botanist Jean Marie Delavay.

-These fragrant Osmanthus blossoms are known by other quaint names such as Tea Olive, Sweet Olive, or Devilwood.
+These fragrant Osmanthus blossoms are known by other quaint common names such as Tea Olive, Sweet Olive, or Devilwood.
 Most of these species are also native to the eastern parts of North America, regions of Mexico and Southeast Asia, and as well as Hawaii and New Caledonia.

 Symbolism of Osmanthus Blossoms